u8slvn/oh-my-zsh-workbench-theme/README.md

 ## Customization

-Workbench theme provides you some customization options.
+Workbench theme provides some customization options.

 #### Use